-Thank you for purchasing the NXT 3 Pure Water System.
+Thank you for purchasing the NXT 4 Pure Water System.
 With proper care, this unit will provide you with years of trouble free service.
 This system was designed with professional window cleaners in mind.
-The NXT 3 will help you clean faster, safer, and better than ever before, leaving spot free results that you and your customers will love.
+The NXT 4 will help you clean faster, safer, and better than ever before, leaving spot free results that you and your customers will love.

 The following is provided to help you understand how your system purifies water.
-The NXT 3 is a multi-stage water purification unit using Carbon/Sediment, Reverse Osmosis (RO), and Deionization (DI) to remove impurities from water before delivery to surfaces for cleaning.
+The NXT 4 is a multistage water purification unit using Carbon/Sediment, Reverse Osmosis (RO), and Deionization (DI) filtration to remove impurities from water before delivery to surfaces for cleaning.
 General lifespan of the filters will vary depending on feed water TDS (Total Dissolved Solids).
-Based on an average TDS of 100 ppm (parts per million) in your water, approximately 20,000 gallons of water can be passed through the Carbon/Sediment and DI filters before replacement filters are needed.
-Lower TDS levels in the source water will allow for a longer lifespan, while a higher TDS source levels will lead to a shorter lifespan.
-It is generally recommended that the Carbon/ Sediment and DI filters be replaced at the same time.
-See filter replacement section for more details.
+Based on an average TDS of 100 ppm (parts per million) in your source water, approximately 20,000 gallons of water can be passed through the Carbon/ Sediment and DI filters before replacement filters are needed.
+Lower TDS levels in the source water will allow for a longer lifespan, while higher TDS source levels will lead to a shorter lifespan for the DI filter.
+It is generally recommended that the Carbon/Sediment and DI filters be replaced at the same time (see filter replacement section for more details).
 The RO membrane is rated to process 100,000 gallons under ideal conditions.
 Failure to properly maintain the RO membranes will reduce the life of the filter.